-There have been very few changes affecting agricultural product quality, safety, and sanitation regulations in Ukraine since submission of the last report.
-Compulsory Conformity Certification for some food products was abolished (see Section VI).
-Ukraine adopted a few biotech laws but has several draft laws waiting for debate and possible amendments.
-There is a new biotech law on the registration of GM feeds, but implementing regulations are lacking.
-Information on Food Laws (Section I) was significantly expanded.
-Contact information for Ukrainian regulatory authorities has been updated.
+There have been some changes affecting agricultural product quality, safety, and sanitation regulations in Ukraine since the submission of the last report.
+Ukraine undertook an Administrative Reform and actively changed names and authorities of state regulatory bodies.
+Significant changes took place in the Conformity Certification area (see Section VI).
+Information on Food Laws (Section I) was significantly updated and changed.
+Contact information for Ukrainian regulatory authorities has been updated to match new regulatory functions.